-Champagne pairs well with a wide range of savory Christmas dishes, from fine cuts of beef to roast turkey.
-The key to finding the best Christmas Champagne is to research tasting notes for each wine in advance—don’t make assumptions based solely on the Champagne’s style.
-For example, not all rosé Champagne tastes as savory and smoky as Bollinger’s La Grande Année Rosé.
-If you choose a rosé Champagne that is too delicate and sweet, then a rich, hearty dish will likely overpower the wine.
+The key to finding the best Christmas Champagne is to research tasting notes for each wine in advance—don’t make assumptions based solely on the Champagne’s overall style.
+For example, not all rosé Champagne tastes as full-bodied and complex as Bollinger La Grande Année Rosé.
+If you choose a rosé Champagne that is too delicate, then a rich, hearty dish will likely overpower the wine.

-Here are a few Champagne recommendations for Christmas dinner based on the type of main dish being served:
+Here are a few Champagne recommendations for Christmas dinner:

 The Best Christmas Champagne to Serve with Dessert

-- Chocolate: The best Christmas Champagne to pair with chocolate truffles or simple chocolate desserts (like a flourless chocolate cake) is a vintage that tastes fruit-forward.
+The best Christmas Champagne to pair with chocolate truffles or simple chocolate desserts (like a chocolate cake) is a fruit-forward vintage.
 Because chocolate can be slightly bitter, your Champagne choice doesn’t have to be exceptionally sweet to complement this dessert.
-A brut vintage with a fruit-forward flavor profile will bring out the sweetness in the chocolate.
-A good example of this type of wine is 2006 Charles Heidsieck Rosé.
+A brut vintage with a citrusy flavor profile will bring out the sweetness in the chocolate.
+A good example of this type of wine is:

-How to Find the Best Christmas Champagne for Your Celebration
+How to Buy the Best Christmas Champagne for Your Celebration